Source: http://www.senocular.com/flash/tutorials/contentdomains/

 Using

-with a LoaderContext with your security domain is not
+load with a LoaderContext with your security domain is not

 the only way to have content load into your own security domain.
 The Loader